The NNP program trains nurses to care for neonates in critical settings, including NICUs and clinics.

 Program Description

-The neonatal nurse practitioner (NNP) role is to serve as a provider meeting the needs of low- and high-risk neonates and their families in a variety of settings including neonatal intensive care units, labor and delivery, well baby units, outpatient clinics and during transport services.
-They provide and manage comprehensive health care to critically ill and convalescing neonates, and their families, while collaborating with maternal child healthcare disciplines.
+The neonatal nurse practitioner (NNP) program is dedicated to training advanced practice nurses to expertly care for low and high-risk neonates and their families.
+This comprehensive program prepares students to provide and manage health care in a variety of critical settings, including neonatal intensive care units, labor and delivery, well baby units, outpatient clinics, and during transport services.
 Coursework includes advanced pathophysiology, pharmacology, and physical assessment and diagnostic reasoning across the lifespan, meeting LACE requirements for practice.
 Graduates are eligible to sit for The National Certification Corporation’s (NCC) examination to certify Neonatal Nurse Practitioners.

 The program is divided into 4 parts: